 All payments you make are credited to your rent account at the earliest opportunity.
-You can ask us at any time about your rent account.
-You can access your rent account on-line.
+You can ask us at any time about your rent account or access it on-line via our customer portal.
 For further information on how to do this please visit our website.
 We will also provide an annual printed statement of your account.

-7.6 Falling behind with your Rent
+7.6 Falling behind with your rent